dineshkumar-mb/food-del-frontend/README.md

 🍔 Food Delivery App (MERN Stack)
 📌 Overview
 This is a Food Delivery App built using the MERN (MongoDB, Express, React, Node.js) stack.
-It allows users to browse restaurants, add food items to their cart, place orders, and track deliveries.
+It allows users to browse food-items, add food items to their cart, place orders, and track deliveries.

 🚀 Features
 🔹 User Features